sp21-E222/lab5/README.md

 now remember in order to stop the service use `make docker-stop` in a seperate terminal.
 This should work seamless.

 Look in os_pack there are two files.
 Looks at them.
 Redfine the operationid in the yaml file to point to the cpu_2020.py file.
-I have already created the def for the OS portion so the lab activity will be easy.

-# what you need to do for the lab activity

-create a new endpoint that tells the user what OS they are running by defining a path and operationid in the yaml file.

-# homework

-I will post on piazza but the links in this document must be read.
+Add you python defintion to this location.